-Any person who lives, works, attends school or owns property in the City of Toronto or who has an immediate family member living at the same address, who owns property in the City of Toronto, is eligible to receive a library card with borrowing privileges without charge, upon presentation of acceptable identification and is entitled to use the Library's services.
+Any person who lives, works, attends school or owns property in the City of Toronto or who has an immediate family member living at the same address, who owns property in the City of Toronto, is eligible to receive a Library card with borrowing privileges without charge, upon presentation of acceptable identification and is entitled to use the Library's services.

 A Non-Resident is an individual who does not work, live, own property or attend school in Toronto and may borrow materials from the Toronto Public Library by paying a non-refundable fee.
-Payment of a household fee entitles each member of the non-resident household to a library card for ~~the quarter covered by the payment~~ 3 months at a time.
+Payment of a household fee entitles each member of the non-resident household to a Library card.
+Non-resident privileges can be purchased for a 3 month or 12 month period at a time.